Planned Maintenance In Progress

 Description

 Sectigo Announcement: Recent vulnerabilities in the domain name WHOIS system (https://labs.watchtowr.com/we-spent-20-to-achieve-rce-and-accidentally-became-the-admins-of-mobi/) have highlighted the WHOIS-based domain-validation method as a weakness in the process of validating publicly-trusted digital certificates.
 As a result, a ballot has been proposed in the CA Browser Forum (CABF) requiring that WHOIS-listed email addresses are no longer acceptable for domain validation, nor can historic domain validations based on WHOIS email addresses be reused.
 This ballot aims to deprecate the WHOIS-based domain validation method.
 We are currently investigating the impact of this proposed change.
 If you use WHOIS-based domain validation methods, we recommend migrating to alternative methods as soon as possible.
-The proposed removal date has moved from November 1st, 2024 to June 15th, 2025.
-Sectigo will provide updates on this proposal on: https://www.sectigo.com/whois-email-dcv-deprecation
+The proposed removal date has moved from November 1st, 2024 to July 3rd, 2025.
+Additional information can be found here: https://www.sectigo.com/whois-email-dcv-deprecation

 Schedule